-Your car is a major investment, and one that comes with ongoing costs, including insurance.
-While this adds to the expense of owning a car, the good news is that you have choices when it comes to coverage.
-Use this guide for help understanding car insurance terms and the coverage included in your policy.
+Your car is a major investment that comes with ongoing costs, including insurance.
+The good news is that you have choices when it comes to coverage.
+Use this car insurance FAQ for help understanding terms and policies.

 Understanding Car Insurance